 Even though it doesn’t pull the records for the entire data set, it was still pretty horrifying.
 With enough time, a reader could drill in and discover things about the underlying data that had never been intended to be revealed.

-EDIT: It's 2 days after the intial post date, and something has already changed here.
+EDIT: It's 2 days after the initial post date, and something has already changed here.
 While See Records still shows the raw record set, it now only shows the columns that contribute to the chart, not the extra columns.
 There could still be an issue, but it's not as bad as it used to be.

 EDIT2: After a bit more diving in here, I discovered that it was me that changed something by hiding some of the model columns in Power BI desktop.
 Hiding columns in the underlying table prevents them from appearing, but you still see all raw data points.